phaserjs/phaser/README.md

 * Fixed bug in Pixi where RenderTexture.render would ignore the given matrix.
 * Fixed a bug in Pixi where drawing a Sprite to a RenderTexture would reset the Sprites transform to an identity Matrix.
 * The SoundManager didn't accurately detect devices or browser environments with no sound card present and would try to carry on using a null Web Audio context (thanks @englercj #1746)
+* The Tween.onStart signal wasn't dispatched if the Tween had a delay set.
+It's now dispatched immediately if no delay, or after the delay if set.
+It also respects the `autoStart` parameter and will still dispatch even if `autoStart` is true.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).